usmanert/oracle-suite/cmd/leeloo/README.md

                 - `gracefulTimeout` (`int`) - timeout to graceful finish requests to slower RPC nodes, it is used only when it is possible to return a correct response using responses from the remaining RPC nodes (
                   default: 1).
-                - `gracefulTimeout` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
+                - `maxBlocksBehind` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
             - `interval` (`integer`) - Specifies how often (in seconds) the event listener should check for new events.
             - `prefetchPeriod` (`integer`) - Specifies how far (in seconds) the event listener should check for new